 Always get to LGTM (“Looks good to me!”)

 After a pull request goes through rounds of reviews and revisions, it will become ready for merge.
-A committer (who is not the author of the code) should signal this either by GitHub “approval” or by a comment such as “Looks good to me!”
+A reviewer signals their approval either by GitHub “approval” or by a comment such as “Looks good to me!”
 (LGTM).
-Any committer can then merge the pull request.
-It is fine for a committer to self-merge if another committer has reviewed the code and approved it, just be sure to be explicit about whose job it is!

-Committers should never commit anything without going through a pull request, because that bypasses test coverage and could potentially cause the build to fail.
-In addition, pull requests ensure that changes are communicated properly and potential flaws or improvements can be spotted.
 Always go through a pull request, even if you won’t wait for the code review.
-Even then, reviewers can provide comments in the pull request after the merge happens, for use in follow-up pull requests.
+Committers should never commit anything without going through a pull request, even when it is an urgent fix or rollback due to build breakage.
+Skipping pull request bypasses test coverage and could potentially cause the build to fail, or fail to fix breakage.
+In addition, pull requests ensure that changes are communicated properly and potential flaws or improvements can be spotted, even after the merge happens.

 Contributor License Agreement

 If you are merging a larger contribution, please make sure that the contributor has an ICLA on file with the Apache Secretary.
 You can view the list of committers here, as well as ICLA-signers who aren’t yet committers.

 For smaller contributions, however, this is not required.
 In this case, we rely on clause five of the Apache License, Version 2.0, describing licensing of intentionally submitted contributions.